Spacebase blog

 Lease Management

-The Rise of the Data Center Lease (And how to categorize it correctly)
+The Rise of the Data Center Lease

 Data center leases are becoming a critical part of modern lease portfolios, but they don’t behave like traditional real estate leases.
 Driven by infrastructure, power usage, cooling capacity, and performance requirements, data center leases are often better categorized as equipment leases rather than office or industrial real estate.
 Understanding how to classify and manage data center leases correctly helps finance and real estate teams maintain accurate reporting, reduce compliance risk, and scale lease administration as data center footprints grow.